zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-loadingdata.md

 <a name="loading-data-the-cachedajax-method"></a>
 ### The cachedAjax method

-The `MsPortalFx.Base.Net.cachedAjax()` method generates a sha256 hash on the server to provide change detection.
+The `MsPortalFx.Base.Net.cachedAjax()` method generates a SHA256 hash on the server to provide change detection.
 If a query is not unique, or if the results are not unique, the server informs the client that it previously acquired the requested content.
-This uses less network bandwidth than the call to `MsPortalFx.Base.Net.ajax()` and reduces client-side processing.
+This methodology uses less network bandwidth than the call to `MsPortalFx.Base.Net.ajax()` and reduces client-side processing.

 This capability is built into the SDK as a server-side filter that is activated when the header `x-ms-cache-tag` is present.
 This value is a SHA256 hash of the return data plus the query information.

 The hash calculation should ensure uniqueness of the query and result.
 The hash calculation is `x-ms-cache-tag = sha256(method + URL + query string + query body + result)`.
-If the `RequestHeader.x-ms-cache-tag` is equivalent to the  `ResponseHeader.x-ms-cache-tag` then do not return any data and instead return the status `304` `NOT MODIFIED`.
+If the `RequestHeader.x-ms-cache-tag` is equivalent to the  `ResponseHeader.x-ms-cache-tag` then the extension should return the status `304` `NOT MODIFIED` without any data.

 **NOTE**: If the extension uses a server that does not utilize the SDK, then this filter may not be available and therefore the calculation may need to be implemented by the service provider.